palewire/first-visual-story/readthedocs/index.rst

     {% block scripts %}
     <script>
-    var annualTotals = {% include '_data/annual_totals.json' %}
+    var annualTotals = {% include '_data/annual_totals.json' %};
     var homicides = {% include '_data/harvard_park_homicides.json' %};
     </script>
     {% endblock %}

 Now return to ``_scripts/map.js``.
-At the bottom add some JavaScript code that steps through the homicide list and adds each one the map as a circle, just like the real Homicide Report.
+At the bottom add some JavaScript code that steps through the homicide list and adds each one to the map as a circle, just like the real Homicide Report.

 .. code-block:: javascript
     :emphasize-lines: 6-9